Dark energy-dark matter interactions as a solution to the $S_8$ tension: Impact on the observables

 The first effect can be understood following the evolution of the scale of equality $k_{\rm eq}$, defined as

 where we neglected the DE contribution, and made use of the knowledge that $k_{\rm eq}$ corresponds to the scale of the peak of the power spectrum (see e.g., Sec.
 3.2 of \cite{Lesgourgues:2013qba}).
+Here, $a$ is the scale factor (labeled $a_{\rm eq}$ when taken at matter-radiation equality), $H$ represents the Hubble parameter (labeled $H_0$ when taken today and $H_{\rm eq}$ when taken at matter-radiation equality) and $h$ its dimensionless form, such that $H_0/h = 100$ km/(s Mpc), while $\omega_{m}=\Omega_{m}h^2$ is the dimensionless matter energy density (the same notation will be used in the following text also in relation to the DM, indexed as $c$).
 Then, for $\xi$ positive (negative) we have that both $\omega_m$ and $z_{\rm eq}$ decrease (increase), as clear from the discussion above and e.g., Fig. 2 of \cite{Gavela2009Dark}.
 As a results, $k_{\rm eq}$ decreases (increases) and therefore the position of the peak shifts to the left (right).

 On the other hand, in order to capture the physics behind the vertical shifts of the spectrum we need to consider mainly three competing effects at play at the same time.
-First of all, for $\xi$ positive or negative, the larger the value of $\xi$ is, the more the scale of DE-matter equality will shift to the left (smaller scales) or to the right (larger scales)\footnote{Recall that, assuming $\xi$ to be positive (negative), we have both that the DE energy density increases (decreases) and that the DM energy density decreases (increases).}, and the larger the enhancement or suppression of the spectrum below $k_\Lambda\simeq5\times10^{-4}$ will be (see e.g., Fig.~14 of \cite{Lesgourgues:2013qba} for a graphical depiction of this effect).
+First of all, for $\xi$ positive or negative, the larger the value of $\xi$ is, the more the scale of DE-matter equality will shift to the left (smaller scales) or to the right (larger scales)\footnote{Recall that, assuming $\xi$ to be positive (negative), we have both that the DE energy density increases (decreases) and that the DM energy density decreases (increases).}, and the larger the enhancement or suppression of the spectrum below \text{$k_\Lambda\simeq5\times10^{-4}$ $h$/Mpc} will be (see e.g., Fig.~14 of \cite{Lesgourgues:2013qba} for a graphical depiction of this effect).
 At the same time, however, for $\xi$ positive or negative, the larger the value of $\xi$ is, the smaller or larger the value of the conformal time today $\eta_0$ is, and correspondingly also the overall amplitude of the power spectrum which is directly proportional to $\eta_0$ \cite{Lesgourgues:2013qba}.
 Finally, for scales above the baryon drag scale (corresponding to the baryon drag time) the matter power spectrum also assumes an additional dependence of the form ${k_{\rm eq}^2(1-\omega_b/\omega_{m})^2}$ \cite{Lesgourgues:2013qba}.
 In this way, for $\xi$ positive or negative, the larger the value of $\xi$ is, the larger the suppression or enhancement of the power spectrum at large scales.